rhmodding/Tickompiler/docs/engines.rst

    Relevant animations for the "peck your beak" cue. (included in 0x57)

 0x5B
-   A full "stretch out your neck" cue, such that the first input is 4 beats after the start.
+   A full "stretch out your neck" cue, such that the first input is 4 and a half beats after the start.

 0x5C
    "Stretch out your neck" voice clip. (included in 0x5B and 0x5F)